Priya Guha

 Guha studied at Christ's College, Cambridge, and joined the Foreign Office in 1996.
 Prior to San Francisco, she spent four years at the British High Commission in India, where she was First Secretary for Political and Bilateral Affairs (2007–11), leading on Indian politics and the UK-India bilateral relationship.

+Activism

+Priya is an advocate for female entrepreneurs.
+In a published letter she wrote to her younger self, she quotes how she had experienced bias as a woman in the workplace and now advocates for inclusivity in her role at Merian Ventures and as Trustee for the charity TechSheCan.